Higher-derivative corrections to small black rings: The effective action of the heterotic superstring

 is the curvature 2-form associated to the torsionful spin connection.

 Let us notice two important aspects of the definition (\ref{eq:defH}).
 The first one is that it implies that the Bianchi identity of $H$ gets corrected by

 The second one is that (\ref{eq:defH}) is a recursive definition that one has to implement order by order in $\alpha'$.
-Hence, the action (\ref{eq:actionheterotic}) and the Bianchi identity (\ref{eq:bianchi}) actually contain an infinite tower of implicit $\alpha'$-corrections.
+Hence, the action (\ref{eq:actionheterotic}) and the Bianchi identity (\ref{eq:bianchi}) actually contain an infinite tower of implicit $\alpha'$ corrections.

-Finally, we want to emphasize that the action (\ref{eq:actionheterotic}) makes sense only in the limit where the higher-order $\alpha'$-corrections are subleading.
-This occurs, on general grounds, when the curvature is small as compared to $\alpha'$, namely
+Finally, we want to emphasize that the action (\ref{eq:actionheterotic}) makes sense only in the limit where the higher-order $\alpha'$ corrections are subleading.
+This occurs, on general grounds, when the curvature scale of the solution $\cal R$ is small as compared to $\alpha'$, namely

-where $\mathcal {R}$ denotes schematically the curvature.
 If this is case, then it is justified to ignore terms with increasing number of derivatives since these will be more and more suppressed.